Fine-tuning Diffusion Policy Model

 --policy.type | Policy type | diffusion | Diffusion Policy model type |

---policy.pretrained_path | Pretrained model path | lerobot/diffusion_policy | LeRobot official model (optional) |
+--policy.pretrained_path | Pre-trained model path | lerobot/diffusion_policy | LeRobot official model (optional) |

---dataset.repo_id | Dataset repository ID | ${HF_USER}/dataset | Your HuggingFace dataset |
+--dataset.repo_id | Dataset repo ID | ${HF_USER}/your_dataset | Your HuggingFace dataset |

 --batch_size | Batch size | 64 | Adjust based on VRAM, RTX 3080 recommended 32-64 |

---steps | Training steps | 100000 | Diffusion models typically require more training steps |
+--steps | Training steps | 100000 | Diffusion models usually require more training steps |

 --output_dir | Output directory | outputs/train/diffusion_policy_finetuned | Model save path |

---job_name | Job name | diffusion_policy_finetuning | For logging and experiment tracking (optional) |
+--job_name | Job name | diffusion_policy_finetuning | For logs and experiment tracking (optional) |

-Diffusion Policy-Specific Parameters
+Diffusion Policy Specific Parameters

-| Parameter | Meaning | Recommended Value | Description |
+| Parameter | Meaning | Recommended | Description |

 |---|---|---|---|

---policy.horizon | Prediction horizon | 16 | Length of predicted action sequence |
+--policy.horizon | Prediction horizon | 16 | Length of the predicted action sequence |

---policy.n_action_steps | Execute action steps | 8 | Number of actions executed each time |
+--policy.n_action_steps | Execution steps | 8 | Number of actions executed each time |

 --policy.n_obs_steps | Observation steps | 2 | Number of historical observations |

---policy.num_inference_steps | Inference steps | 100 | Number of diffusion sampling steps (not effective during training) |
+--policy.num_inference_steps | Inference steps | 100 | Diffusion sampling steps (not active during training) |

---policy.beta_schedule | Noise schedule | squaredcos_cap_v2 | Noise addition scheduling strategy |
+--policy.beta_schedule | Noise schedule | squaredcos_cap_v2 | Scheduling strategy for adding noise |

---policy.clip_sample | Sample clipping | true | Whether to clip generated samples |
+--policy.clip_sample | Sample clipping | true | Whether to clip the generated samples |

 --policy.clip_sample_range | Clipping range | 1.0 | Range for sample clipping |